shireenjain/CCTV-Analysis/README.md

-# Psychic-CCTV
+# CCTV-Footage Analysis

-## Our Motivation :sunglasses:
+## Our Motivation

-Recently, one of our team members, [@abhijitramesh](https://github.com/abhijitramesh) has his bicycle stolen :motor_scooter:.
-He had gone shopping, parked his bicycle outside the store, and by the time he returned his bicyle was missing :no_bicycles:.
-Gathering his wits, Abhijit looked around and saw a CCTV camera of the store which would have caught the footage of the theft.
-So he went in and requested the store owners to let him see the footage :video_camera:.
-The footage was there, but it's resolution was not good enough for Abhijit to get any useful information.

-So Abhijit returned home, walking :walking:, thinking :thinking: that CCTV feeds are basically not very useful.
-Being a computer science student working with image processing, computer vision and deep learning, an idea struck him :bulb:.
-He called two of his other friends and laid down his plan so that the CCTV feeds like those could actually serve some purpose.

-And that idea, led to us building Psychic CCTY, a tool to make use of videos from CCTV feeds, as well as other kinds of videos, captured by people at a crime scene :information_source:.

-***Based on a true story***

-## What does Psychic CCTV do? :grey_question:
+CCTV feeds are oftentimes not very useful.
+This CCTV Footage Analysis model aims to use image processing and deep learning to capture data from real-time CCTV footage.
+By using Blockchain, Cloud Computing and IoT, analysis can be drawn on this data.

-Psychich CCTV will help you analyse a video using the following methods:
+Our model will help you analyse a video using the following methods:

 - You have a video(even a low resolution one), and you're sure you might find some object of interest in the video, but you're too busy to sit and watch the entire video.
 Even if you sit and watch the video, you might skip something by mistake, becuase after all, you're human.
 So we have provided an option to perform object detection